DanHardtDK/ellipsisGPT3/README.md

   <b>runModelBatch.pl text-davinci-003 100 logfile.out 5</b>

+  This specifies 100 Yes and 100 No examples, with output logged to logfile.out, and there are 5 iterations, for a total of 1000 examples.

-  Note: you need to fill in an openai key, in the program ellipsisBatch.py
+  Note: to run the above, you need to fill in an openai key, in the program ellipsisBatch.py